rulerrobin/rulerrobin/README.md

 March 28 - Updated

-Changed status from to 👨‍💻 **Status:** Planning courses and self curriculum --> 💻 **Status:** Started Coder Academy Accelarated Web Development Course
+Changed status from to 👨‍💻 **Status:** Planning courses and self curriculum --> 💻 **Status:** Started Coder Academy Accelarated Web Development Course and added Coder-Academy Repo which holds the notes and some projects that were completed in class.

 <!--
 **rulerrobin/rulerrobin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.